Realistic head model: BEM with OpenMEEG

 Process dipoles by blocks: If you consistently run into crashes, it could be because you don't have enough memory available.
 You can try to process the dipoles by smaller blocks.
 It would be longer but could work.
 Select this option only if you have memory errors.

 Download OpenMEEG software?
 Yes.

-This will download the latest version of the OpenMEEG binaries for your operating system from INRIA website, and install it in Brainstorm user folder (~username/.brainstorm/openmeeg/)
+This will download the latest version of the OpenMEEG binaries for your operating system from the INRIA website, and install it as a Brainstorm plugin.

 You have now a new head model for this subject.

 OpenMEEG BEM solver may be unstable when the dipoles (= the vertices of the cortex surface) are outside or too close to the innermost layer (= the brain/inner skull surface).
 Brainstorm tries to detect for which dipoles OpenMEEG could return wrong values, and displays a warning if any:

 This doesn't mean that these points would necessarily cause problems in the BEM forward model, but it is important to be aware that they might, and check this carefully.
 First, evaluate visually the intersections between the cortex and the innerskull surfaces: display both in a 3D view by double-clicking on them, then from the Surface tab, set a bright color for the cortex and 0% transparency for the innerskull.
 This image may reveal that some parts of the cortex are sticking out of the inner skull surface.